pragmint/open-practices/capabilities/learning-culture.md

 ### [Start a Community Of Practice](/practices/start-a-community-of-practice.md)

 Starting a community of practice means providing a dedicated space where a variety of practices (like demonstrations, workshops, book clubs, etc.) can be performed.
 This collaborative environment fosters continuous learning, sharing of best practices, and collective problem-solving.
 By bringing together practitioners with shared interests, a community of practice can drive innovation, enhance skills, and promote a learning culture.
+This sense of connection and growth empowers employees to feel fulfilled and invested in their work.

 ### [Use SPIN To Unearth Problems and Solutions](/practices/use-spin-to-unearth-problems-and-solutions.md)